PKU-MARL/DexterousHands/index.md

 # Bi-DexHands: Towards Human-Level Bimanual Dexterous Manipulation with Reinforcement Learning

 We propose a bimanual dexterous manipulation benchmark (Bi-DexHands) according to literature from cognitive science for comprehensive reinforcement learning research.
+Bi-DexHands are developed with the following key features:

+- **Isaac Efficiency**: Bi-DexHands is built within [Isaac Gym](https://developer.nvidia.com/isaac-gym); it supports running thousands of environments simultaneously.
+On one NVIDIA RTX 3090 GPU, Bi-DexHands can reach **30,000+ mean FPS** by running 2,048 environments in parallel.
+- **Comprehensive RL Benchmark**: we provide the first bimanual manipulation task environment for common RL, MARL, Multi-task RL, Meta RL, and Offline RL practitioners, along with a comprehensive benchmark for SOTA continuous control model-free RL/MARL methods.
+- **Heterogeneous-agents Cooperation**: Agents in Bi-DexHands (i.e., joints, fingers, hands,...) are genuinely heterogeneous; this is very different from common multi-agent environments such as [SMAC](https://github.com/oxwhirl/smac)  where agents can simply share parameters to solve the task.
+- **Task Generalization**: we introduce a variety of dexterous manipulation tasks (e.g., handover, lift up, throw, place, put...) as well as enormous target objects from the [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) and [SAPIEN](https://sapien.ucsd.edu/) dataset (>2,000 objects); this allows meta-RL and multi-task RL algorithms to be tested on the task generalization front.
+- **Cognition**: We provided the underlying relationship between our dexterous tasks and the motor skills of humans at different ages.
+This facilitates researchers on studying robot skill learning and development, in particular in comparison to humans.

 ## Introduction